makersacademy/takeaway-challenge/README.md

 - refactoring (including removing numbers from specs)
 - tidy up order.rb methods to ensure single responsibility (formatting should be done somewhere else - maybe in takeaway)
 - fix heredoc indentation problem
+- integrate use of files to load menu items into menu

 Notes on use in IRB
 ------------------